jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

       If this option is enabled for the EL3 software then EL2 software also must implement this workaround due to the behaviour of the errata mentioned in new SDEN document which will get published soon.

-- ``RAS_TRAP_NS_ERR_REC_ACCESS``: This flag enables/disables the SCR_EL3.TERR
-  bit, to trap access to the RAS ERR and RAS ERX registers from lower ELs.
-  This flag is disabled by default.

 - ``OPENSSL_DIR``: This option is used to provide the path to a directory on the host machine where a custom installation of OpenSSL is located, which is used